MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams.md

 demonstrate the true power of functional programming: treating `Stream::of` and `traversal` as data, considering both their parameter and return types.

-So, what did I accomplish here?
-For one, I have a pretty little helper method that Streams all of the files that share a given parent directory, which could be useful.
-More importantly, I learned to look for opportunities to use ternary expressions with higher order functions, which could be even more useful.
-Most importantly, I have hopefully demonstrated that stubbornly choosing to replace existing constructs with new ones for the hell of it is a viable learning path, and one that I encourage you to take.
+So, what did we accomplish here?
+For one, we have a pretty little helper method that Streams all of the files that share a given parent directory, which could be useful.
+More importantly, we learned to look for opportunities to use ternary expressions with higher order functions, which could be even more useful.
+Most importantly, we have hopefully demonstrated that stubbornly choosing to replace existing constructs with new ones for the hell of it is a viable learning path, and one that I encourage you to take.
 On that note, feel free to reach out to me with questions, complaints, or job offers...
 I have too much free time.